ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/sources/zendesk/zendesk_sources_doc.md

 The ticket fields table contains info about the custom fields created for our Zendesk tickets.
 Fields are used for determining what type of issue has been created.

 {% enddocs %}

+{% docs zendesk_ticket_forms_desc %}

+The ticket forms table contains info about the custom forms created for our Zendesk tickets.
+Forms are used for determining what type of issue has been created.

+{% enddocs %}